visualdoj/dbase64/README.md

 # dbase64
-Free Pascal unit for base64 encoding and decoding
+Base64 and base64url encoder/decoder unit for Free Pascal.
+It is cross-platform, fast and small.
+For documentations see comments in dbase64.pas